 Physical therapists are in demand in a wide variety of settings today—from medical centers and retirement communities to commercial health clubs and university athletic departments.
 Pre-health advisers, admission directors and faculty agree that developing a strong foundation in the natural and social sciences as part of a well-rounded liberal arts education is the best preparation for a graduate program in physical therapy (PT).

-Central students are successful in securing acceptance into PT programs with the assistance of an on-campus pre-health coordinator, an internship coordinator and academic advisers.
+Central students are successful in securing acceptance into PT programs with the assistance of an on-campus pre-health adviser, an internship coordinator and academic advisers.
 Central’s pre-professional program prepares you to pursue physical therapy education in graduate school.
-With the help of your adviser, you will choose a major such as biology or chemistry that best prepares you for further study.
+With the help of your adviser, you will choose a major that best prepares you for further study.

 Students can choose to major in any discipline that fits their personal and professional life goals.
 Regardless of their major choice, students are required to successfully complete a series of courses in many different disciplines.
-Students must complete varying credit hours in biology, chemistry, physics, statistics, psychology, English and medical terminology.
+Students must complete varying credit hours in biology, chemistry, physics, statistics, psychology and English.

 Physical therapy students are also required to complete an experience in the PT clinical setting and pass the Graduate Record Exam.

 The Central College Career Center provides the following activities to help pre-health students narrow career options: individual appointments to identify career options in the health field, job shadowing opportunities with local professionals or Central alumni, assistance with finding and applying for internships and summer opportunities, help with graduate school applications and much more.